In this post I talk about titanium vs gold wedding bands and why titanium is a bad choice.

 Short story long, don’t choose super hard metals for your wedding band.
 Go with gold or platinum which can be sawed off easily with a hand operated ring saw.

-Incidentally if you need your gold or platinum ring sawed off, your jeweler can put them back together at the correct size.
+Incidentally if you need your gold or platinum ring sawed off, it can be done, fairly easily by your jeweler.
+They can put them back together at the correct size.
 Super hard metal rings like titanium, tungsten and stainless steel cannot be repaired.
 Unfortunately they can only be replaced.
+In the titanium vs gold question, gold wins here hands down.

 Titanium vs Gold Wedding Bands and Your Story